haraschax/cliff-finder/README.md

 The above image is a map of all cliffs over 600m tall.
 Cliffs are defined here as an average slope of over 300%, though I'll be happy to use a different definition if anyone has strong arguments.

 # How to use
-install the needed packages and then run the download script (~1.5T of data) and run the search:
+install the needed packages and then run the download script (~1.5T of data) and run the search (2hrs on my machine):
 ```
 cd cliff-finder
 ./dl_copernicus_glo30.sh